-THE ULTIMAAX SUSPENSION INCORPORATES LONGITUDINAL AND TRANSVERSE TORQUE RODS FOR VEHICLE STABILITY.
+THE ULTIMAAX SUSPENSION INCORPORATES TORQUE RODS FOR VEHICLE STABILITY.
 IF THESE COMPONENTS ARE DISCONNECTED OR ARE NON-FUNCTIONAL THE VEHICLE SHOULD NOT BE OPERATED.
 FAILURE TO DO SO CAN RESULT IN ADVERSE VEHICLE HANDLING AND POSSIBLE TIRE CONTACT WITH THE FRAME OR THE SUSPENSION.

-All torque rods need to be inspected during preventive maintenance and service for looseness.
+All transverse, longitudinal or V-rods (as applicable) need to be inspected during preventive maintenance and service for looseness.

-- With the vehicle shut down, use a long pry bar (36") placed under each torque rod end to check the action at both ends of the torque rod. - Visually inspect (1) torque rod bushings for any torn or shredded rubber material interfaces or elongated oval shapes and (2) torque rods for any bent, cracked or broken components.
-The torque rod and/or the torque rod bushings will require replacement if any of these conditions are encountered. - It is important that the tightening torque of the locknuts be checked during preventive maintenance and service.
-Follow the tightening torque specifications and all applicable preventive maintenance, service and safety instructions issued by the respective vehicle and suspension manufacturers.
+Visually inspect (1) torque rod bushings for any torn or shredded rubber material interfaces or elongated oval shapes and (2) torque rods for any metal to metal contact, bent, cracked or broken components.
+The torque rod and / or the torque rod bushings will require replacement if any of these conditions are encountered.